peteroupc/peteroupc.github.io/colorgen.md

 A third technique is called _histogram binning_.
 To find the dominant colors using this technique (which is independent of color model):

-- Generate a list of colors that cover the space of colors well.
+- Generate or furnish a list of colors that cover the space of colors well.
 This is the _color palette_.
 A good example is the list of ["web-safe colors"](https://peteroupc.github.io/html3dutil/tutorial-colors.html#What_Do_Some_Colors_Look_Like).
 - Create a list with as many zeros as the number of colors in the palette.
 This is the _histogram_.
 - For each color in the collection of colors, find the [nearest color](#Color_Difference_and_Nearest_Colors) in the color palette to that pixel's color, and add 1 to the nearest color's corresponding value in the histogram.
 - Find the color or colors in the color palette with the highest histogram values, and return those colors as the dominant colors in the image.